 After the hot summer months with their focus on the Malaga Fair and outdoor concerts, events in Malaga in September return to their more typical mode.
 Coming up this month is a great combination of fashion, classic film, plenty of music plus the usual dose of amazing art.
 Read the latest in our monthly round-ups of what’s on in Malaga, but most of all, enjoy!

 Public holidays in Malaga in September

-First of all, a head’s-up: Saturday 8 September is a public holiday in Malaga city.
-Small shops and markets will be closed, but most larger stores such as the Corte Inglés, restaurants and bars will be open as usual.
+First of all, a head’s-up: Monday 9 September is a public holiday in Malaga city.
+Shops and markets will mostly be closed, but restaurants and bars will be open as usual.
 Public transport will also be running as normal.
 The same applies to museums and monuments with the exception of the Museum of Malaga whose timetable will be 9am to 3pm.
-For more information on public holidays in Malaga in 2018, click here.
+For more information on public holidays in Malaga in 2019, click here.

 Malaga Fashion Week

-On Friday, the catwalk plays host to local designers including Rafael Urquízar, Gemma Melé and Ángel Palazuelos.
-Haute couture designer Mona Almansouri from the UAE will also be showcasing her latest collection and Abraham Zambrana will be presenting his first collection of women’s shoes.
-Expect to see lots of glamourous evening wear, wedding gear and dizzy heels.
-Saturday evening has a more corporate feel to it with models strutting their stuff in outfits from Sixteen One, Banana Moon, Dunnes and Agatha Ruiz de la Prada.
+On Friday, the catwalk plays host to local designers including Rafael Urquízar, Gemma Melé and Jesus Segado.
+The winner of this year’s Malaga Create, Xisco Morales, will also be showing his collection.
+Expect to see lots of glamourous evening wear, wedding gear and serious style.
+Saturday evening has a more corporate feel to it with models strutting their stuff in beachwear by Lidia Montecarlo and Banana Moon; formal men’s wear; and the extravagent outfits by Spanish designer Agatha Ruiz de la Prada.

-For an idea of what to expect, read about Malaga Fashion Week in 2016.
+For an idea of what to expect, read about Malaga Fashion Week .